-The origins of the Blue Bermondsey BID began with the work of voluntary representatives from local business who got together in the early 1990s as the Blue Market Traders Forum an informal group who continually lobbied local Councillors and Southwark Council on behalf of local businesses to improve the area, which had become run down and lacking investment.
+The origins of the Blue Bermondsey BID began with the work of voluntary representatives from local businesses who got together in the early 1990s as the Blue Market Traders Forum, an informal group who continually lobbied Southwark Council on behalf of local businesses to improve the area, which had become run down and lacking investment.
 These pioneering efforts got the ball rolling, with the Market place getting a facelift and many small community events being established.

-In February 2008 The Blue Market Traders Forum became an officially constituted group as the Blue Bermondsey Business Association (BBBA), whose efforts took a more pro-active role on many initiatives, most notably securing £700,000 funding into the High St, forming steering groups, engaging and canvassing businesses and local residents, resulting in the major regeneration works of the Market place, shop front improvements, restructuring of Southwark Park Rd to bring more flexibility to the on road parking with the addition of loading bays and of course the ICONIC Bermondsey Lion artwork that has symbolised the resurgence of the community.
+In February 2008 The Blue Market Traders Forum became an officially constituted group as the Blue Bermondsey Business Association (BBBA), whose efforts took a more pro-active role on many initiatives, most notably securing £700,000 funding into the High Street.
+Forming steering groups, engaging and canvassing businesses and local residents, resulted in the major regeneration works of the Market place, shop front improvements, restructuring of Southwark Park Rd to bring more flexibility to parking with loading bays and of course the iconic Bermondsey Lion that symbolises the area.

-With the onset of the credit crunch era, fundings for BBBA initiatives were becoming increasingly difficult to secure and other avenues needed to be explored to sustain the work of the BBBA which led to the discovery of Business Improvement Districts and meetings were held with many leading organisations and key people within the BID community and the BBBA began to formulate a plan to explore the idea of a BID for the Blue.
+With the onset of the credit crunch era, funding for BBBA initiatives was becoming increasingly difficult to secure and other avenues needed to be explored to sustain the work.
+This led to the discovery of Business Improvement Districts and meetings were held with many leading organisations and key people within the BID community and the BBBA began to explore the idea of a Business Improvement District (BID) for the Blue.

 BBBA meet with Cllr Fiona Colley (Lead Member for Corporate Strategy and Regeneration) regarding the formation of a BID, Cllr Colley reports that the Council would be supportive.
 After many ongoing meetings and discussions with the Council and relevant bodies the BBBA considered it viable to develope its plans for a BID and established a timetable and budget for a possible BID ballot.